 There are so many teachers out there doing amazing, innovative work by experimenting and problem-solving and embracing creative constraint.
 This approach is at the heart of vintage innovation.

 Check Out the Book

 This is the third article in a series about vintage innovation.
 Parts of this blog post include excerpts from my upcoming book Vintage Innovation, which will be released in January.
 It will be a highly visual, engaging reading.

-I’ll also be releasing the free Vintage Innovation Toolbox sometime in mid-December.
+I’ll also be releasing the free Vintage Innovation Toolbox sometime in early January.
 For early access to the toolbox and for updates about the book, please fill out the form below: